blukatdevelopment/UnchainedWorldsOld/keeper_info/monsters/monstrosity.md

 `Mind Leech, Size: small, HP: 1, AC: 8, Speed: 10ft [6,6,6,16,12,3], Feed +1 1 piercing damage`
 - Psychic Terror: DC 11 WIS save to halve 3d6 psychic damage.
 If target falls below 1HP, they are instead paralyzed for one hour and stuck at 1HP.

+## Flesh Eaters
+Once humanoids, but corrupted into monsters.
+Their minds are warped to feel no remorse, and to crave uncorrupted humanoid flesh.
+If one consumes the flesh of a flesh eater, they become corrupted and themself become a flesh eater.
+Flesh eaters seek safety in numbers, expanding their populations by force-feeding captured humanoids pieces of themselves.
+Their regenerative powers grow back flesh and limbs missing from them, but without skin.
+Instead of blood, flesh eaters ooze a black fluid.

+`Flesh Eater, Size: medium, HP: 28(2d12+4), AC: 11, Speed: 10ft [14,12,14,12,7,11], Spear +4 1d8+2`
+- Rapid regeneration[Recharge 5-6]: Action, Flesh eater regains 2d12 HP, regrowing any missing limbs.

+## Swordhands
+Sometimes flesh eaters will alter one another, particularly when the mental corruption damages the target's mind.
+The swordhands is created by when a flesh eater's hands are severed and forced to regrow over swords.
+Additionally, a thin layer of flesh is sliced off their back and shoulders, and chainmail is draped over so that it meshes with the freshly healed flesh.

+`Swordhands, Size: medium, HP: 30(2d12+6), AC: 16, Speed: 10ft [16,12,14,12,7,11], Longsword +5 1d8+3`
+- Multi-attack: May make two longsword attacks.
+- Rapid regeneration[Recharge 5-6]: Action, Flesh eater regains 2d12 HP, regrowing any missing limbs.

+## Chaos Shells
+Humanoids with souls corrupted by abyssal energy soon find their bodies and minds corrupting to match.
+For chaos shells, this process renders them agents of chaos.
+The whites of the eyes turn black, they grow in stature, and are overtaken with an insatiable sadism.
+Chaos shells are not concerned with killing their targets, but toying with them.
+Practical jokes of a horrifying nature are their most common preoccupation.

+`Chaos Shell, Size: medium, HP: 36(3d10+6), AC: 12, Speed: 10ft [16,14,14,12,7,11], Fist +4 1d8+3`
+- Resistant: non-magical physical damage
+- Vulnerable: Radiant

+## Chaos Speaker
+Some chaos shells consume many souls and begin commanding magic by speaking abyssal.

+`Chaos Speaker, Size: medium, HP: 36(3d10+6), AC: 12, Speed: 10ft [16,14,14,12,7,18], Fist +4 1d8+3`
+- Resistant: non-magical physical damage
+- Vulnerable: Radiant
+- Bolt of Chaos(60ft): +8 1d12 force damage, DC16 STR or knocked prone on hit
+- Power Word Burn(1/day): 15ft square within 30ft range ignites for 1 minute.
+DC16 DEX save or 2d10 fire damage at start of turn.
+- Power Word Fall(1/day): One flying creature within 60ft succeeds a DC16 WIS save or freefalls.
+- Power Word Ascend(1/day): Gravity reverses within a 500ft radius sphere centered on Chaos Speaker

+## Infernoid
+Once a humanoid makes a pact for infernal power, they can't go back.
+The infernal power corrupts, and the contract binds.
+With each new contract, the humanoid signs over a little more of their humanity.
+The initiate is found at the very beginning of this process, when they have the most hope of abandoning their infernal ambitions.
+Infernoid starts with Fiendish quickening and one other.

+1. Devil's eyes: See in regular and magical darkness 120ft
+2. Devil's tongue: cast charm person on command.
+3. Devil's Wings: Fly speed of 30ft
+4. Mark of Infernal fortitude(1/day): Gain 3d12 temporary hit points
+5. Infernal Hide: AC increases to 14.
+Resistant to fire.
+6. Devil's Tail: cast invisibility on command.

+`Infernoid Initiate, Size: medium, HP: 15(3d4+3), AC: 11, Speed: 10ft [12,12,12,12,7,15], Staff +1 1d8+1`
+- Fiendish quickening: At the end of the turn after being brought below 1HP, roll 1d6.
+On 4 or higher, regain full HP and gain two infernoid abilities.